Pelvic Prolapse Do’s and Don’ts: A Guide to Better Pelvic Health

 • Pelvic Floor Exercises: Strengthening your pelvic muscles can provide support and reduce symptoms.

-• Pessaries: These devices can help support the pelvic organs without surgery.
+• Pessaries: These devices help support the pelvic organs without surgery.

-• Lifestyle Changes: Adjustments in diet and activity can alleviate symptoms.
+• Lifestyle Changes: Adjustments in diet and activity can ease symptoms.

 • Surgery: In more severe cases, surgical options may be necessary to correct the problem.

-Each treatment has its pros and cons, and together, you can find the best approach for you.
+Each treatment has its pros and cons.
+Talk openly with your healthcare provider to find the approach that works best for you.

 Frequently Asked Questions